manticoresoftware/manticoresearch/manual/Connecting_to_the_server/MySQL_protocol.md

 # MySQL protocol

-Manticore Search implements an SQL interface using MySQL protocol, which allows any MySQL client, library or connector to be used for connecting to Manticore Search and work with it as if it would be MySQL server, not Manticore.
+Manticore Search implements an SQL interface using the MySQL protocol, allowing any MySQL library or connector and many MySQL clients to be used to connect to Manticore Search and work with it as if it were a MySQL server, not Manticore.

-However the SQL dialect is different.
-It implements only a subset of SQL commands or functions available in MySQL.
-In addition, there are clauses and functions that are specific to Manticore Search.
-The most eloquent example is the `MATCH()` clause which allows setting the full-text search.
+However, the SQL dialect is different and implements only a subset of the SQL commands or functions available in MySQL.
+Additionally, there are clauses and functions that are specific to Manticore Search, such as the `MATCH()` clause for full-text search.

-Manticore Search doesn't support server-side prepared statements.
-Client-side prepared statements can be used with Manticore.
-It must be noted that Manticore implements the multi value (MVA) data type for which there is no equivalent in MySQL or libraries implementing prepared statements.
-In these cases, the MVA values will need to be crafted in the raw query.
+Manticore Search does not support server-side prepared statements, but client-side prepared statements can be used.
+It is important to note that Manticore implements the multi-value (MVA) data type, which has no equivalent in MySQL or libraries implementing prepared statements.
+In these cases, the MVA values must be crafted in the raw query.

-Some MySQL clients/connectors demand values for user/password and/or database name.
-Since Manticore Search does not have the concept of database and there is no user access control yet implemented, these can be set  arbitrarily as Manticore will simply ignore the values.
+Some MySQL clients/connectors require values for user/password and/or database name.
+Since Manticore Search does not have the concept of databases and there is no user access control implemented, these values can be set arbitrarily as Manticore will simply ignore them.

 ## Configuration

 **The default port for the SQL interface is 9306** and it's enabled by default.

-In the searchd section of the configuration file the MySQL port can be defined by `listen` directive like this:
+You can configure the MySQL port in the searchd section of the configuration file using the `listen` directive like this:

 ```ini
 searchd {